Who should submit manuscripts to Voices of Practitioners? »

 - Brief abstract of the research project.
 Describe the question or problem, the subjects, the findings, and the implications of the study (approximately ½ page).

-- Teacher Research manuscripts should be a maximum of 4,500 words not counting the references or appendices.
+- Teacher Research manuscripts should be 3,500 words, including references or appendices.

 - Parallel Voices accompanying commentaries should be no more than 2,000 words.

-- Supporting Teacher Research manuscripts should be a maximum of 3,500 words not counting references.
+- Supporting Teacher Research manuscripts should be a maximum of 3,500 words, including references.

 Style of text